 How many people will be interviewing me?

 Bring copies of your resume, references if you have them, and a notebook and pen to write down any notes or questions that come up during the interview.
-It's also good to have one or two questions ready to ask in the end!
+It's also good to have one or two questions ready to ask in the end.

 What can I do to impress the interviewer from the beginning?

 Do your research and know important details like the company’s core values and the names of your interviewers.
+Show up on time and be prepared to ask thoughtful questions about the job you are interviewing for.

-Master your preschool teaching interview
+Master your preschool teacher interview